weibeld/heroku-buildpack-run/README.md

 ## Default environment variables

-The following special environment variables are always available to your custom commands:
+The following special environment variables are always available to your commands:

 - `BUILD_DIR`: your app's root directory in the build environment
 - `CACHE_DIR`: directory that persists between builds and can be used as a cache